bus710/electronjs-and-p5js/README.md

 # electronjs-and-p5js

-I am not an IT professional but need to make a simple GUI to provide user interface along with my boards.
-After some research I wanted to give a shot to the combination of Electron.js and P5.js.
+For my personal note to make a simple combination of Electron.js and p5.js.

 ## Writer